 3. Foul Smells & Sounds

-This one might seem counter-intuitive as your garden is out in the open.
+This one might seem counter-intuitive.
 But the more you can put foul smells around, the better off you are at deterring them.

-For example, crushed eggshells have been shown to deter rabbits because of their smell.
-You won’t notice a big difference from day one after applying it, but over time and
+For example, crushed eggshells (yes, you read that right) have been shown to deter rabbits because of their smell.
+You won’t notice a big difference from day one after applying it, but over time and you will see less and less of them.

 4. Motion-Activated Sprinkler